Legionella - Role of the Responsible Person and Duty Holder

 New call-to-action

-To comply with their legal duties, Dutyholders should:
+To comply with their legal duties, the Dutyholder should:

-2. Prepare a written scheme for preventing or controlling the risk;
+2. Prepare a Legionella Written Scheme of Control for preventing or controlling the risk;

 5. Appoint a competent person, known as the ‘Responsible Person’.